-If your children are nervous about camping, Simon recommends starting with a night camping in your back garden: “It enables parents to practice pitching the tent while the little ones can get used to the whole camping experience, including the night time noises of the local wildlife."
+If your children are nervous about camping, Simon recommends starting with a night camping out in your back garden: “It enables parents to practise pitching the tent while the little ones can get used to the whole camping experience, including the night time noises of the local wildlife."

 Read on for more of Simon’s top tips for camping with kids...

 1. Invest in quality camping gear that lasts

 A leaking airbed or a ripped tent can quickly turn a few magical days under canvas into a camping catastrophe, which is why Simon urges you to focus on comfort when you're packing for a trip or buying new gear.
 "Think about warmth, comfort and light.

 “Invest in good sleeping bags, and remember that you need to insulate yourselves from a cold and potentially bumpy floor, which is where equipment such as good self-inflating mats (SIMs) come in.”

 Don’t forget the torches, either.
 “They’re not only essential for night-time trips to the toilet block, they provide reassurance to children.”

 2. Make sure your tent is up to the job